sbtourist/Journal.IO/README.md

     for (int i = 0; i < writes; i++) {
         boolean sync = i % 2 == 0 ? true : false;
-        journal.write(new String("DATA" + i), sync);
+        journal.write(new String("DATA" + i), WriteType.SYNC);
     }

-You can dynamically write either in async or sync mode: in async mode, writes are batched until either the max batch size is reached, the journal is manually synced or closed, or a sync write is executed.
+You can dynamically write either in async (_WriteType.ASYNC_) or sync mode (_WriteType.SYNC_): in async mode, writes are batched until either the max batch size is reached, the journal is manually synced or closed, or a sync write is executed.

-Finally, replay the log by going through the Journal "redo" iterable, obtaining record locations:
+The, forward-replay the log by going through the Journal "redo" iterable, obtaining record locations by reading them either in async (_ReadType.ASYNC_) or sync mode (_ReadType.SYNC_): async mode takes advantage of speculative reads and so it's faster than sync mode, which instead is slower but able to suddenly detect deleted records:

     for (Location location : journal.redo()) {
+        byte[] record = journal.read(location, ReadType.SYNC);
+        // do something
+    }

+You can also backward-replay the log by going through the Journal "undo" iterable:

+    for (Location location : journal.undo()) {
-        byte[] record = journal.read(location);
+        byte[] record = journal.read(location, ReadType.SYNC);
         // do something
     }